jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 Visual Studio Extensions
 *********************************************************************************

-Here are extensions I use to customize `Visual Studio Code`_
+Here are extensions I use in `Visual Studio Code`_

 * `Code Spell Checker`_ - to catch spelling mistakes
 * `indent-rainbow`_ - I like pretty colors and this makes indentation easier to see from a distance